A Comparative analysis of Layer-wise Representational Capacity in AR and Diffusion LLMs: Layer-wise and Token-wise Similarity Analysis

 \textbf{Motivation:} To understand how training objectives shape internal representations and induce redundancy patterns, we examine layer-to-layer similarity across dLLMs and AR models.
 Unlike AR models that build representations incrementally through left-to-right token prediction, dLLMs receive full-sequence gradient feedback during training, potentially leading to different abstraction pathways and redundancy structures across depth.

-We hypothesize that this objective-level difference manifests as measurable representational redundancy that can be exploited for inference-time efficiency gains without architectural modifications or KV-cache sharing.
-Given that `coarse-to-fine' generation is a common motivation and hypothesis for diffusion models, we take a first step in analyzing the rate of change of representations (within the shared embedding space) across both layers and tokens as illustrated in Fig.~\ref{fig:layer-sim_all} and Fig.~\ref{fig:token-sim-wide} for cosine similarity across tokens.
+We hypothesize that this objective-level difference manifests as measurable representational redundancy exploitable for inference-time efficiency gains without architectural modifications or KV-cache sharing.
+Specifically, we analyze the rate of change of representations across both layers and tokens—examining whether diffusion training tends to produce more global representations compared to the heavily local representations of AR models—as illustrated in Fig.~\ref{fig:layer-sim_all} and Fig.~\ref{fig:token-sim-wide}.

+\textbf{Methodology:} We track the cosine similarity between consecutive layer representations $\mathbf{h}_\ell$ and $\mathbf{h}_{\ell+1}$ across all tokens in a sequence.
+Formally, for token $i$ at layer $\ell$, we compute: